dfinity/portal/docs/developer-docs/functionality/sns/sns.md

    canisters, an application subnet with higher replication will soon be available.

 3) **Build your own DAO or use frameworks provided by others to build your DAO.**
-   While this is conceptually similar to the second option, we would like to emphasise that there are of course other design than the SNS that also build a DAO.
+   While this is conceptually similar to the second option, we would like to emphasize that there are of course other design than the SNS that also build a DAO.
    For most of these, the implications for the communities will be similar to the second option: The DAO communities will have to maintain the DAO versions, or trust